-VMware is a software company that provides virtualization and cloud computing software and services.
-Virtualization is the process of creating a virtual version of something, such as a virtual machine (VM), which emulates a physical computer or server.
-VMware’s virtualization software allows multiple operating systems (such as Windows, Linux, and macOS) to run on a single physical machine simultaneously, without interfering with each other.
+VMware is a leading software company that delivers advanced virtualization and cloud computing software and services.
+Virtualization denotes the process of generating a virtual replica of a physical computer or server.
+VMware’s virtualization software empowers the simultaneous execution of various operating systems on a single physical machine without impeding their functioning, including Windows, Linux and macOS.

-Their products allow organizations to run multiple operating systems and applications on a single physical server, which can help reduce hardware costs, improve efficiency, and simplify management.
+Organizations can leverage their products to operate multiple operating systems and applications on a single physical server, leading to reduced hardware costs, improved efficiency and simplified management.

 What is VMware used for